VladUsatii/snapgrid/README.md

 #### Now, in the top right corner of your Mac, you will be able to click on the Snapgrid logo and select which application you want to snap Terminal with!

+### Update (Stable Release 2):
+#### We now have support for trisnap!
+If you click on the snapgrid logo, there are snap "Modes" available: Dual and Trisnap.
+If you click Trisnap, you will have two Terminal screens and an open screen on the left of your Mac.
+This was made for max utility and speed reasons.
+What if a user wants three windows instead of two so that he can go back and forth from Terminal to Terminal and Chrome to Terminal?

+We hope you enjoy this change.
+Next release, we hope to add support for Mono (snap one application to the side).
+This is helpful for users who want access to their Desktop and another application (perhaps to drag things into that app?).

 #### This is the moment you've been waiting for.

 ## TODO
 - Nothing at the moment

 ## Common Issues

+#### Random Error
+Make sure you have an application other than Terminal open when running our osascript.

 #### Keybinds
 One of the most common issues is that your keybinds do not work.
 The keybinds that I chose are: cmd+-, or the command key synchronously with the negative key.
 If this key doesn't work for you, there are many resources for other, unused keys online.